Rotator Cuff Repair

-You may need to stop taking some medications up to one week before the procedure.
-Medications that may need to be stopped may include:
+You may need to stop taking some medications up to 1 week before the procedure.

 Do not eat or drink anything after midnight the day before your procedure, unless told otherwise by your doctor.

 Description of Procedure TOP

-There are two methods used to perform a rotator cuff repair:
+There are 2 methods used to perform a rotator cuff repair:

-The doctor will make a cut in the skin over the shoulder.
-The torn tendon will be repaired and reattached and/or anchored with stitches.
+A cut will be made in the skin over the shoulder.
+The torn muscle or tendon will be repaired and reattached and/or anchored with stitches.
 The incision will then be closed with stitches or staples.

 A few small incisions will be made in the shoulder.
 A narrow tool called an arthroscope will be inserted through the incision.
 The scope has a tiny camera to allow the doctor to see inside.
 Other small instruments will be inserted through the other incisions.
-The doctor will use these tools to repair the tendon.
+These tools will be used to repair the tendon or muscle.

 After either procedure, the incisions will be bandaged.
 Your arm will be placed in a sling or brace to immobilize the joint.

 How Long Will It Take?
 TOP

-About 1-½ to 2 hours
+About 1½ to 2 hours

 How Much Will It Hurt?
 TOP

 Anesthesia prevents pain during the procedure.
 You may have some discomfort immediately after.
 Ask your doctor about medication to help with the pain.

 Average Hospital Stay TOP

 You may be able to go home the same day.
-Some may need to stay in the hospital for one day.
+Some may need to stay in the hospital overnight.

 At the Care Center